KittyGiraudel/site/_posts/2013-07-01-feedbacks-kiwiparty.md

 I was kind of nervous, obviously.
 My laptop dying the night before the big day was not to help though...
 Hopefully I could buy a Chromebook (which will probably the topic for another article) and all went well.

-<blockquote class="pull-quote--right">This experience was kind of incredible actually.</blockquote>
+> This experience was kind of incredible actually.

 This experience was kind of incredible actually.
 I walked into that room where dozens and dozens of boys and girls were waiting for me to talk to them.
 My hands were kind of sweaty and I was shivering a little at first but it all disappeared when I started talking.